-The President shall have the privilege of unilaterally striking two regulations per regulatory agency per year.
+The President shall have the privilege of striking two regulations per regulatory agency per year.

 The Congress shall create a board which shall review all federal regulations from all federal regulatory agencies and have the Power to strike those regulations that are unneeded or conterproductive.

 - Regulatory Agencies, being a delegation of Congress, may have that delegation recalled, suspended, or abolished by Congress at any time, effective immediately.
-Congress shall have plenary power to prevent, alter, or abolish any regulation at any time by a majority vote of both houses.
+Congress may vote up or down on all regulations.

 - Congress must provide an intelligible principle and outline the general goals the Department is to pursue, and the Department may then make reasonable (non-arbitrary or capricious) rules for their attainment, based on specific science or data.
 Congress may not allow too wide a latitude in creating rules.
 Agencies must create a formal process for the promulgation of rules and may never make ad hoc decisions, and must abide by their own rules and regulations.

 - Agencies must always perform a cost-benefit analysis of all regulations and consider them in their decisions.
 An unfavorable cost-benefit shall prevent the regulation from being implemented.